 4. Tell in-store visitors what your business is up to.

 Get chatting with your customers and in-store visitors.
 For customers on your database, use e-newsletters and social media during January to share what’s happening in your small business and entice them in store to buy, or buy online.
-For cafes and restaurants it may sharing your new menu options, while for retailers it could be to promote your sale or if you have a new range arriving soon.
+For cafes and restaurants it may be to share your new menu options, while for retailers it could be to promote your sale or a new range that’s arriving soon.

 5. Offer a resolutions-led offer.